lisa-fette/SQL-Tableau-Case-Study/README.md

 A synthetic data set created for this project was used

 ## Methods
-1. SQL was used to conduct the data analysis
+1. Write SQL queries and subqueries to retrieve, filter, manipulate, aggregate, summarize, and explore data contained in a database
-2. Tableau was utilized to create visualizations and develop an executive presentation for this project
+2. Utilize Tableau to create data visualizations and develop an executive presentation for this project

-## Stages